valsamovich/cs.github.io/docs/data-engineering.md

     # Dropping a Partition
     ALTER TABLE [table-name] DROP [IF EXISTS] PARTITION([patition-name]="[fragmnet]");

-Code formatting for SQL queries
+Code formatting for SQL queries (tabbing and alignment has no standard, commas are usually leading).

     SELECT [clause]
          , [clause-1]